Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: III. ZCS in TCI as boundary topological effects

-When the nearest-neighbor coupling strengths across unit cells, $\lambda$, are greater than those within unit cells, $t$, $C^3$-symmetric model $h^{(3)}$ (Fig. \ref{fig.1.}(c)) carries a ZCS emerging at every $60^{\circ}$-angled corners of a type with a single corner-most sublattice, as depicted in Fig. \ref{fig.2.}(a) (another type of $60^{\circ}$-angled corners with two corner-most sublattices doesn't support ZCSs).
-The same condition $|t|<|\lambda|$ produces nonzero bulk polarization $\bf{p} = \rm\frac{2}{3}\bf{R}_{\rm1}+\rm\frac{2}{3}\bf{R}_{\rm2}$ in the lowest energy band, which is separated from the second and third bands by a bandgap, see Fig. \ref{fig.2.}(b).
-Figure \ref{fig.2.}(c) illustrates the location of Wannier centers due to $\bf{p} = \rm\frac{2}{3}\bf{R}_{\rm1}+\rm\frac{2}{3}\bf{R}_{\rm2}$ and the resulting charge distribution (in modulo unit charge) in the limit of $|t|\ll|\lambda|$ when the lowest energy band is filled.
-It is well established that nonzero bulk polarization in $h^{(3)}$ gives rise to a different type of second-order topological observables called fractional corner anomaly (FCA) $\phi=\frac{1}{3}$ \cite{FCA}.
+When the nearest-neighbor coupling strengths across unit cells, $\lambda$, are greater than those within unit cells, $t$, $C^3$-symmetric model $h^{(3)}$ in Fig. \ref{fig.2.}(a), also known as a breating Kagome lattice, carries a ZCS emerging at every $60^{\circ}$-angled corners of a type with a single corner-most sublattice, as depicted in Fig. \ref{fig.3.}(a) (another type of $60^{\circ}$-angled corners with two corner-most sublattices doesn't support ZCSs).
+The same condition $|t|<|\lambda|$ produces nonzero bulk polarization $\bf{p}_{\rm{(1)}} = \rm\frac{2}{3}\bf{R}_{\rm1}+\rm\frac{2}{3}\bf{R}_{\rm2}$ in the lowest energy band \cite{Bena_PRB_2019, Kagome_1st, Kagome_2nd, Kagome_3rd}, which is separated from the second and third bands by a bandgap, see Fig. \ref{fig.3.}(b).
+Figure \ref{fig.3.}(c) illustrates that each Wannier center is displaced from the origin of each unit cell by bulk polarization vector $\bf{p}_{\rm{(1)}}$, and therefore located at the junction vertice of three adjacent hexagonal unit cells.
+Thus, in the limit of $|t|\ll|\lambda|$ (i.e. localization length of wannier function is much smaller than the unit cell size), a unit cell gains fractional charge of $\frac{1}{3}$ from each Wannier center in contact, when the lowest energy band is occupied.
+For example, the corner-most unit cell carries no charge $\rho=0$ as there is no Wannier center in contact, each unit cell along both edges carries a fractional charge of $\rho=\frac{1}{3}$ as there is a Wannier center in contact, and each unit cell in the bulk carry a whole charge $\rho\equiv 0$ (mod 1) as there are three Wannier centers in contact.
+From this observation, it has been recently established that nonzero bulk polarization in $h^{(3)}$ gives rise to a higher-order topological observable called fractional corner anomaly (FCA) $\phi=\rho_{\text{corner}} -\rho_{\text{edge1}} - \rho_{\text{edge2}} = 0-\frac{1}{3}-\frac{1}{3}\equiv\frac{1}{3}$ (mod 1)\cite{FCA}.
+Note that FCA is non-vanishing even in the absence of corner charge $\rho_{corner}=Q_c$.